cmathis/experience-platform.en/help/xdm/tutorials/relationship-api.md

 ## Create a reference identity descriptor {#reference-identity}

 Schema fields must have a reference identity descriptor applied to them if they are being used as a reference from other schemas in a relationship.
-Since the `favoriteHotel` field in "[!DNL Loyalty Members]" will refer to the `email` field in "[!DNL Hotels]", `email` must be given a reference identity descriptor.
+Since the `favoriteHotel` field in "[!DNL Loyalty Members]" will refer to the `email` field in "[!DNL Hotels]", `favoriteHotel` must be given a reference identity descriptor.

 Create a reference descriptor for the destination schema by making a POST request to the `/tenant/descriptors` endpoint.